mwbowers/mwbowers.github.io/manuals/cocoon/cl-user-def-commands.md

 ---
 title: CL User Defined Commands
+description: Master the art of customization with our guide on CL User Defined Commands.
+This comprehensive resource is designed to empower users to extend the functionality of their systems by creating custom commands in Command Language (CL).
+Whether you're looking to automate routine tasks, streamline operations, or introduce new functionalities, our guide provides step-by-step instructions, best practices, and practical examples to help you craft effective and efficient custom commands.
+Perfect for system administrators, developers, and IT professionals seeking to leverage the full potential of CL for customization and automation.
 ---

 Migrating User defined CL commands automatically poses challenges due to the staggering number of possible combinations of: unique name, possible parameters, parameter elements, and value types.
 To successfully migrate as many user defined commands as possible, an XML Command Definition Dictionary is provided that serves as table-driven template in support of this effort.